Expert Skills Program

-Since the ESP is voluntary, you can simply click on the link below to Block 1 and follow the directions.
-Howver, if you would like to be added to the mailing list, just send an email to the admissions office asking to be registered.
+Since the ESP is voluntary, you can simply click on this link to Block 1 and follow the directions.
+However, if you would like to be added to the mailing list, just send an email to the admissions office asking to be registered.

 - The mailing list will be used to send regular newsletter updates to help you use the ESP more effectively and efficiently.